 After you have registered for the program, please book your flights to arrive at Tribhuvan International Airport (KTM) in Kathmandu.
+British travellers are eligible to gain a tourist visa on arrival for up to 90 days.
 Your airport pick-up is included in your Program Fee.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Kathmandu.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

-If you are traveling in Nepal prior to your volunteer program, we can arrange for you to be picked up at a prearranged destination in Kathmandu on the day before your program orientation.
+If you are travelling in Nepal prior to your volunteer program, we can arrange for you to be picked up at a prearranged destination in Kathmandu on the day before your program orientation.

-Orientation is hosted by our Nepal team in Kathmandu and runs over the course of 3 days.
+Orientation is hosted by our Nepal team in Kathmandu and runs over the course of 2 days.
 Orientation begins on the morning of your chosen start date and covers everything you need to know for your volunteer program in Nepal – Introduction to Nepal, Nepalese Customs, Language Training Details, Rules and Expectations, Safety, Travel Opportunities in Nepal, Introduction to your project and placement.
-The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.
+The orientation will also give you a chance to visit local temples, sample authentic Nepali food, meet other volunteers and swap contact details for weekend travel and socialising.

 First Day: On your first day of volunteering, you will be escorted to your placement by a local coordinator and introduced to the placement staff you will be working with.

 Weekdays: While a volunteer daily schedule will vary depending on the specific placement, a typical day is as follows: